pniewiejski/knowledge/agile/the-agile-samurai.md

 This will improve the dynamics. **Instead of just giving a status report, you are declaring your intent in front on the team.** From that point, you can either follow through and deliver, or not.
 It's up to you!
-(Imagine this last sentence said with Jock Willing's voice 😉)
+(Imagine this last sentence said with Jocko Willing's voice 😉)

 ### Own it 💪